Santa Claus is easily one of the most recognisable legends in the world.

 But did you know that there are many alternative versions of Santa floating about Europe, based on old folklore and tradition?

-In this article, we’re going to look at the strange, and sometimes dark history of Europe’s many different Santas.
+In this article, we’re going to look at the strange, and sometimes dark history of Santa Claus in Europe.

 1. THE NETHERLANDS: SINTERKLAAS AND PETER

-The Santa Claus tradition in the Netherlands has come under a lot of scrutiny recently.
+The history of Santa Claus includes a tradition in the Netherlands that has come under a lot of scrutiny in recent years.

 The Dutch version of Santa Claus is Sinterklaas (or Sint-Nikolaas).